 - Worcester Polytechnic Institute Pre-College Programs: WPI holds a variety of outreach events, including programs during the school year, Summer STEM Days, and Summer STEM Overnights.

-- UMass Lowell, Francis College of Engineering Summer Camps: UMass Lowell runs a series of engineering summer camps for 10th-12th graders, including ones targeted specifically for female students.
+- UMass Lowell, Future Engineers Summer Camps: UMass Lowell runs a series of co-ed engineering summer camps for 10th-12th graders, including ones targeted specifically for female students.

 - CodeCampKidz: This user-friendly eLearning platform was designed to introduce coding to kids in an achievable and fun way!
 Many people are moving onto elearning platforms, with tips and tricks to help people transition into this available online (source here).
 In addition to the eLearning platform, they host events around New England.